ResilientCoasts Initiative

 On November 28, 2023, the Healey-Driscoll Administration announced the launch of the ResilientCoasts initiative (see the Press Release and video of the announcement event).

-CZM is charged with leading the initiative and has hired a Chief Coastal Resilience Officer to oversee CZM work in this area and the development of the new Massachusetts ResilientCoasts Plan.
-This plan—which was identified as a priority action within the state’s ResilientMass Plan for ensuring the state is prepared to withstand, rapidly recover from, adapt to, and mitigate natural hazard events—will establish Coastal Resilience Districts based on climate impacts, review resilience options to proactively identify approaches that work statewide and within districts, explore financing mechanisms to find creative and sustainable ways to pay for projects, and review regulations to ensure effective long-term implementation.
+CZM is charged with leading the initiative and hired a Chief Coastal Resilience Officer to oversee CZM efforts and the development of the ResilientCoasts Plan.
+This plan was identified as a priority action within the state’s ResilientMass Plan for ensuring the state is prepared to withstand, rapidly recover from, adapt to, and mitigate natural hazard events.

 Community Engagement